 In Spain Class we are always trying to be the very best versions of ourselves.
 We love working hard and dreaming big.
 The children below have impressed Miss Bestwick and any other adults in our class and have received recognition during our ‘well done’ assemblies.

 A huge congratulations to:

-The following children have received their awards for:
+The following children have reached their awards for: